clux/modul8/Readme.md

 ## External Injection

 Finally, modul8 defines an `external` domain for asynchronous script loaders to dump their results.
-This domain can only be used from the client.
+This domain can only be used and extended from the client.

 Both the `data` and `external` domains are only allowed to be modified through safe proxies.
 Objects residing on these domains can be referenced with `require()` without messing up the compile time code analysis, but they can still show up in the dependency tree if desirable.